rakeshakkineni/P3_Behavioral_Cloning/writeup_report.md

 I have implemented a generator ([model.py lines 34-62](model.py#L34-L62)) to copy the images based on the information in driving_log.csv file.
 A correction factor of 0.2 was used for getting steering angle for Left and Right images.

 All the images were normalized and cropped before training or validation.
 Model was trained for 3 epochs and adam optimizer was used.
+#### 4. Results

-The file ([Command_Prompt_Output.txt](Command_Prompt_Output.txt)) shows the command line output of the training process.
+- The file ([Command_Prompt_Output.txt](Command_Prompt_Output.txt)) shows the command line output of the training process.
 Validation Loss was 0.0372 on the final epoch.
+- I checked for 3 laps and vehicle did not cross the road boundary.
+While running the simulator in autonomous mode , images from the vehicle were captured.
+Using video.py these images were converted to ([video](3Laps_Video.mp4))
+- Another video was captured using on screen video capture software , since the file size was too huge this video was limited to 1 lap.
+This video can found in the repository ([here](1Lap_Screen_Recording.mp4))